 Other useful make-up tools:

 Cosmetic sponge or wedge.
 Used to apply foundation, but will absorb lots of product.
-Rather run wedge lightly over foundation (if applied with fingers) to blot excess.
+Rather dab the wedge lightly over foundation (if applied with fingers for a foundation brush) to blot any excess.
 Use to tidy up under eyes after applying eye shadow, eyeliner or mascara.
-Can also be used to correct blusher.
+Can also be used to correct blusher mistakes.
 See post “Beautiful Blusher”.

 Beauty Blender.
-Similar to a cosmetic sponge or wedge.
-Used damp for applying liquid or cream foundation.
+Similar to a cosmetic sponge or wedge, but teardrop shaped.
+Use it damp for applying liquid or cream foundation.

 Cotton bud or Q-Tip.
 For cleaning up smudges or mistakes.
-Dip into eye make-up remover to clean up smudged eyeliner or lipstick.
+Dip into eye make-up remover and use to clean up smudged eyeliner, mistakes or out-of-place lipstick.

 Leave a Reply